-Walmart revealed is working on a retail subscription service to rival Amazon Prime during the Walmart Black Friday sale.
-It’s called Walmart+ and will launch later this month, offering subscribers same-day delivery and exclusive discounts for $98 per year (there’s no word on a monthly plan at present).
+Walmart has launched a new retail subscription service to rival Amazon Prime during the Walmart Black Friday sale.
+It’s called and offers subscribers same-day delivery and exclusive discounts for $98 per year or $12.95 per month after a 15-day free trial.
 But there’s a little more to it than just that.
 Here’s everything you need to know about Walmart+.

-Walmart+ is a rival service to Amazon Prime, according to Recode.
-The subscription will tote various benefits, including but not limited to first dibs on must-have deals (think: Prime Early Access), same-day delivery on online orders, discounted access to Walmart’s new Express two-hour delivery option on select items (think: Amazon Prime Now), and savings on fuel.
+is a rival service to Amazon Prime.
+The subscription totes various benefits, including but not limited to first dibs on must-have deals (think: Prime Early Access), same-day delivery on online orders, discounted access to Walmart’s new Express two-hour delivery option on select items (think: Amazon Prime Now), and savings on fuel.

-There has also been chatter of Walmart+ introducing a new Scan & Go service that will allow subscribers to scan their groceries and settle the bill in brick-and-mortar stores without having to wait in line, as well as a new Walmart+-branded credit card.
-It’s unclear what benefits this will hold, but our money is on cashback while shopping at Walmart — in-store or online.
+Walmart+ also introduces a new Scan & Go service that will allow subscribers to scan their groceries and settle the bill in brick-and-mortar stores without having to wait in line, as well as a new Walmart+ branded credit card.

 How much is Walmart+?

 An annual subscription to Walmart+ will cost $98, and a monthly subscription will be $12.95 (you’ll even get a 15-day trial if you sign up now).
 That’s $21 less than Amazon Prime ($119).
 Amazon has a $13-per-month, no-commitment plan, so Walmart’s new subscription is about four cents cheaper if you’re a cost-conscious customer.